 Vision

-Learn from the brain, but shall not be limited to.
-The research of artificial intelligence has been inferenced dramatically by neuroscience, such as the representation of visual stimuli [1, 2] and visual attention [3, 4].
-On the other hand, given that one of the ultimate goals of artificial intelligence is to exceed the human ability [5], modern computer algorithms do not necessarily have to mimic the brain [6].
-Thus, our research philosophy is to incorporate biological knowledge into a computer algorithm whenever suitable, but not be bound to it.
+Learn from the brain, but not be constrained by it.
+Artificial intelligence research has been profoundly influenced by neuroscience, inspiring advancements in areas such as the representation of visual stimuli [1, 2] and visual attention mechanisms [3, 4].
+However, as one of the ultimate goals of AI is to surpass human capabilities [5], modern algorithms do not need to strictly mimic biological processes [6].
+Our research philosophy embraces this balance: leveraging biological insights to inform computational algorithms where appropriate, while maintaining the freedom to explore beyond biological constraints.

 Latest Research